 Problems for Veterans on Prescription Reflux Drugs

-U.S. veterans with GERD frequently prescribed doses of proton pump inhibitors much higher than recommended and are kept on the drug for too long.
+Synopsis: U.S. veterans with GERD frequently prescribed doses of proton pump inhibitors much higher than recommended and are kept on the drug for too long.
+Prescription Problems for Vets on Reflux Drugs - Veterans diagnosed with reflux issues often start on high doses of drugs, rarely stop therapy.

 Main DigestPrescription Problems for Vets on Reflux Drugs - Veterans diagnosed with reflux issues often start on high doses of drugs, rarely stop therapy.